Should a Golf Course Member Receive a Refund on Prepaid Course Fees Due to Government Mandated Closures?

-Although the Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Golf Courses and Country Clubs, How Hard to Push the Issue Should be Carefully Considered Lest the Club Member Offend the Club and Lose the Opportunity to Return in the Future.
+The Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Golf Courses and Country Clubs; However, How Hard a Club Member Pushes the Issue Should be Carefully Considered Lest the Club Member Offend the Club and Lose the Opportunity to Return in the Future.

 Evaluating a Covid19 Legal Position For Golf Club Members